Note: This post is about spirituality.

 I have also been trained as a climate scientist.
 And I very well know the complexity of modeling the “Earth System”.
 There is no doubt that modeling a ‘human being’ is even more complex.
 One question haunted me often: how can “I” understand the Earth System without first knowing who “I” am myself that perceives everything?

-Spiritual knowledge has been taught directly by the gurus to the disciples in the Gurukul system since ancient times.
 I used to practice yoga asanas intermittently since my teenage by referring to some yoga books.
 But after a few months I would discontinue the practices because they didn’t seem to do anything.
-Later, from Sadhguru’s teachings, it became clear that it is not appropriate to practice yoga without a guru or without understanding its essence.
+But later, I realized that things were really adding up.

 I came to know that Inner Engineering program was being offered in Austin.
 But it came at a time when I was preparing for my PhD defense.
 The training would start from April 14 but my defense was scheduled for April 15.
 Further, it was already difficult for me to manage four days having a 9-months old daughter.
-Despite this, I didn’t want to miss the opportunity so I decided to take it.
+Despite this, something in me told that you have to go.
+So I went.

 At that moment, I was still doubtful on whether Inner Engineering really works.
-I just wanted to give a try because it was the only thing remaining that I had not actually tried in my life – to learn yoga from a guru.
-I had tried and achieved so many things in my life, but still there seemed to be something missing.
-I was not happy inside.
+I just wanted to give a try because it was the only thing that I had not actually tried in my life – to learn yoga from a guru.

 On the first and second day of Inner Engineering program, we learned some preparatory Yoga Asanas or Upa Yogas.
 In the third day, we learned preparatory asanas for Shambhavi Mahamudra, the most significant portion of the program.
 On the fourth day, we played a few group games outside in the morning.
-Everything was fun because we were playing in a group of 50-60 people.
 We were then initiated for Shambhavi Mahamudra.

 I followed the instructions with full attention and concentration.
-And then at one point I had this extremely intense experience (ecstasy?).
-It happened at a time when I was about to conclude that this was just another yoga or meditation program.
-I was crying like a baby and tears were flowing my eyes still closed.
-My hands were completely frozen on my thighs.
-My experience was so intense that it took a long time to come back to normal.
-I was sitting on the chair for a long time.
-I could not or did not want to move.
+And then at one point I had this extremely intense experience.
+Tears of joy started flowing down my eyes spontaneously.
+My hands were frozen on my thighs and my body had become like a statue.
+I was sitting on this position for a long time.
+Other colleagues had already started taking part in the concluding ritual or ‘pooja’.
 I had no pain in my body and I was probably in the calmest moment of my life.
-But after some time, my body slowly regained normal movement.
+After some time, my body slowly regained normal movement.
 Tears had dried.
-When I regained consciousness, I was completely baffled at what had just happened and I was asking myself many questions.
+When my eyes were open, I was completely baffled at what had just happened and I was asking myself many questions.
 Was it hallucination?
 Was I being hypnotized?
 Was it really a spiritual experience?
 Whatever it be, it was a very unique experience.
 It was amazing and it had never happened in my life before.
-This experience completely shattered my false prejudice about the spirituality.
-I strongly felt that it was the beginning of my inner transformation.
+At that time, I strongly felt that it was the beginning of my inner transformation.

 The most significant message I learned from Sadhguru during the program was that we have to be “conscious” or “aware of the present moment” all the time.
 The second message was that, we have the option to react or respond to various situations in our life.
 When we react, we create karma but when we respond we become free.